Anthony Scaramucci Calls On Americans To Abandon Donald Trump’s ‘Cult’ And Reject His Presidency

 The same poll found that almost 60 percent of respondents believe Trump asked Ukranian president Volodymyr Zelensky to investigate Joe Biden during the controversial phone call that sparked the current probe into Trump’s behavior.
 In addition, almost two-thirds of respondents said they believed it was inappropriate for Trump to do so.

-House Democrats previously predicted that articles of impeachment will be drafted by Christmas.
+House Democrats have predicted that articles of impeachment will be drafted by Christmas.